 This was a common tactic used by comedians in the silent era; make a list of gags and then develop a narrative to build that gags around.
 In Better Off Dead the gags take a precedent over the story, it really isn’t until the last half hour that the REAL story kicks in: Lane bonds with Monique and with her help finds confidence in himself that he’s able to beat Stalin in a ski race.
 This narrative would usually slowly develop throughout the course of the film, but in Better Off Dead it’s condensed into the final act of the movie.
 Interestingly, Monique and Lane don’t actually meet one another until the film is halfway over and even then their meeting gets interrupted by random comedy bits.

 Monique is absolutely stunned.
-Later on she walks outside and busts into an uncontrollable laughter.
+Later, she walks outside and bursts into uncontrollable laughter.

 And if that wasn’t enough, the film stacks even more miseries on poor Lane: